 Lindsey attended Marywood University where she earned a Bachelor of Science Degree in Health and Human Services and a Master of Science Degree in Physician Assistant Studies.
 Her experience as a Physician Assistant includes 8 years in Emergency Medicine and 3 years in Physician Assistant Education.
 Lindsey was drawn to PA education with a desire to collaborate with peers and professionals to foster student development, create quality clinical curriculum, and develop supervised clinical practice experiences.

-Lindsey resides in Shavertown with her husband Tony and their two dogs, Brutus and Duke.
+Lindsey resides in Shavertown with her husband Tony and their twin boys, Rocco and Dominic, and two dogs, Brutus and Duke.

 Dana Simon, MSPAS, PA-C

 Phone: 570-674- 6722

 Dana is a NCCPA-Board Certified Physician Assistant, having earned her Master of Science in Physician Assistant Studies from Marywood University in 2014.
 Prior to pursuing physician assistant studies, she earned her Bachelor’s degree in Psychology and Biology from Keystone College graduating magna cum laude.

 Preceding attainment of her MSPAS, she completed a specialty tract in orthopedics.
 Her clinical background is focused in emergency medicine, with over 4 years of experience.
 She prides herself on her procedural skills, and has a strong personal interest in hematology and oncology.
 Throughout her clinical experience, she has aided in the education of hundreds of advanced clinical practitioners, medical students, and residents.
 While she continues to practice emergency medicine, she transitioned to the classroom with admiration and respect of the profession.
 She desires to instill these same principles while preparing future PAs to be competent, compassionate, and knowledgeable.
 She is an active member of the local medical community, and chose Misericordia University for its shared value and enthusiasm toward medical education.